AliAbdelaal/pubsub-lib/README.md

 The library supports sending and receiving messages in bytes format with an optional string key, here is an example for a producer that sends images to a topic and a consumer that saves these images.

 ### Producer

+> You will need to install Pillow in order to try this example using `pip install Pillow`

 ```python
 # import necessary libs